 - First Aid Kit, just in case.

 Surfing & Car Camping

 Where I live the nearest waves are a 2-hour ferry ride away, but that hasn’t stopped my friends and I from making the pilgrimage at least 6 times a summer to a little town on the west coast called Tofino.
 The journey over is just as important as the time spent there as it usually ends up taking a whole day.
-On trips like this I find it enriching to take time to stop and enjoy the scenery and actually explore.
-Whether its eating local food or visiting a small business, there’s a lot to enjoy by actually visiting all the small towns you pass through on the way.
+On trips like this, I find it enriching to take time to stop and enjoy the scenery and actually explore.
+Whether it’s eating local food or visiting a small business, there’s a lot to enjoy by actually visiting all the small towns you pass through on the way.

-While the word surfing conjures warm, sun-drenched imagery, those who have travelled to the west coast know it by its pseudonym, the ‘Wetcoast.’
-The moisture is hard to escape and takes over the nooks and crannies of your space but there’s some nifty tricks to deal with it.
+While the word surfing conjures warm, sun-drenched imagery, those who have traveled to the west coast know it by its pseudonym, the ‘Wetcoast.’
+The moisture is hard to escape and takes over the nooks and crannies of your space but there are some nifty tricks to deal with it.
 With beaches scattered along the pacific coastal rainforest, car camping is also the best way to surf the best waves.
 It allows you to pivot at a moment’s notice and go to where it’s firing as soon as you check the forecast in the morning.